 Russell, who remained in New Zealand during postproduction to work closely with Weta, says that his first extensive visual effects film won't be his last -- as long as he can work with Weta again.
 He's not that keen, however, to direct a "Water Horse" sequel.
 "I feel I've done it," he says.
 "I've made the film I wanted to make."

-For more information about "The Water Horse" and the Loch Ness Monster, check out the links on the next page.
+For more information about "The Water Horse" and the Loch Ness Monster, check out the links below.